 REASON FOR THE CHANGE

-While the low-impedance upgrade of the IR7 collimation system is part of the baseline upgrades foreseen by the HL-LHC project [3], it has been proposed to proceed in phases.
+While the low-impedance upgrade of the IR7 collimation system is part of the baseline upgrades foreseen by the HL-LHC project [3], it has been proposed to proceed in two installation phases.
 The assets of this approach are:

 Having some low-impedance collimators already installed in LS2 already provides an important reduction of the collimator impedance for the LHC Run III, when the upgraded beam parameters from the LHC Injector Upgrade (LIU) program will progressively become available.
 This will provide important benefits to the LHC operation and will allow studying better the possible impedance limitations;